pieroproietti/penguins-eggs/sourceforge/files/iso/ubuntu/impish/README.md

 # Penguin's eggs remastered ISOs

-All ISOs are based on Devuan beowulf
+All ISOs are based on Ubuntu 21.10 impish

 # user/password
 * ```live/evolution```